Nolan Jones Preview, Player Props: Rockies vs. Rays

-Nolan Jones -- hitting .278 with three doubles, a home run, five walks and seven RBI in his past 10 games -- will be in action for the Colorado Rockies against the Tampa Bay Rays, with Zack Littell on the mound, on August 22 at 6:40 PM ET.
+The Colorado Rockies and Nolan Jones, who went 1-for-4 with a triple last time out, take on Aaron Civale and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the White Sox.
+In his most recent game he had a one-hit showing (1-for-4) against the Rays.

 Nolan Jones Game Info & Props vs. the Rays